25 Summer Art Programs for High School Students in 2026

 - Other Ways to Spend Your Summer

 Summer programs are a great way to enrich your time between academic years, especially if you want to explore subject areas or deepen specific knowledge and skills that you wouldn’t have time for during the regular school year.
-For students interested in the visual arts, there are many summer program options for you to pursue your passion while surrounded by other aspiring artists.
+For students interested in the visual arts, many summer programs allow you to pursue your passion while surrounded by other aspiring artists.

-While many pre-college programs are on the pricey side, a number of the ones listed here are free or offer significant tuition assistance.
+While many pre-college programs carry a significant price tag, many listed here are free or offer substantial financial assistance.

 25 Summer Art Programs for High School Students